oxinabox/Kaldi-Notes/resources.md

 title: Other Resources
 ---
 #Other Reasources
 This document is quiet interlinked to other resources, as approprate for each section and subsection.
-The most core links, and a few others are summerised below.
+These and some futher resources are summerised below.

 ##OpenFST